An Important Message About Vocabulary

 The examples I'm giving here may become dated as language shifts, and may even already be subject to differences in regional usage.
 There is a sort of euphemism treadmill for some terms so that the more-polite phrase gradually accrues all the negativity of the original epithet and needs to be discarded for a new euphemism; and there's 'reclaiming', by which some terms lose their stigma and become mostly neutral barring tone-of-voice cues.
 (Also, at least with the T* community, when the community was much younger and still discovering/inventing apropriate and useful language, it embraced terms that were later realized to be troublesome.
 So if you read older texts, you may see trans folk casually phrasing things in ways that would attract flames today.
 We were -- are -- still learning and evolving.)
 Bear in mind that even some of the neutral terms can be suspect if used when there was no reason to bring them up in the first place.
 But in my dialect at this time, I think this is a useful illustration.

-Here's the thing: if we meant to be insulting or disparaging in our choice of word for people who are not transgendered/transgender, you'd know.
+Here's the thing: if we meant to be insulting or disparaging in our choice of word for people who are not transgender, you'd know.
 It wouldn't be this nagging discomfort over finding yourself in a marked class and worrying about having a label at all for a change.
 It'd be a proper insult.
 (And as people have noted elsewhere, expressing exasperation with an individual member of a class does not make the name for that class into a derogatory term.
-It's possible for a T* person annoyed at a cis person's abuse of cis privilege to call them a thickheaded, bigoted cis person without making 'cis' the insult; it's the adjectives that are negative, not the noun.
+It's possible for a T* person annoyed at a cis person's abuse of cis privilege to call them a thickheaded, bigoted cis person without making 'cis' the insult; it's the first two adjectives that are negative, not the identifier at the end.
 In the same way, someone can refer to "an evil man" without making 'man' into a derogatory term, because the negativity is in 'evil', not 'man'.
 So just because you've heard a trans person complain about a cis person, that is not enough to serve as an example that "'cis' is used pejoratively".)

 Similarly, I've seen plenty of men try to argue that a woman who has said anything negative about one man or an identified subset of men must hate all men (therefore her opinion can be ignored), white people who've cried 'reverse racism' when a person of colour has called them on their bullshit (therefore PoC are "just as bad" and their complaints can be disregarded), and countless cases of would-be allies complaining they feel attacked when a disprivileged person has complained about specific actions of some members of the group the would-be ally is a member of (and therefore the minority group is about to "lose an ally" because they were "mean").
 Tone Argument, "it's all about me", and strawman "you people are just as bad", are derailing.
 Fifteen yards and loss of down.
 Don't go there.